Neo-Hao/grokking-relational-database-design/chapter_06/README.md

 5. The file (`workbench.mwb`) is a MySQL Workbench Document that allows you to edit entity relationship diagrams and generate SQL CREATE TABLE statements based on these diagrams.
 The current file contains all entities as described in their final state in Chapter 6.
 6. Once you see the entities you can freely double-click and evaluate them as well as make any necessary changes.

-## Modifications to attributes for different RDBMS
+## Modifications for different RDBMS

 You will need to make some modifications to the attributes for different RDBMS.
 Considering that this chapter is not the end of the E-R diagram that we are still developing, we won't provide different versions of the E-R diagram tailored to different RDBMS.
 Instead, we will only describe the necessary modifications for SQL Server, SQLite and Oracle below for your reference.

-### MySQL, MariaDB, and PostgreSQL
+### MySQL and MariaDB

-The entities and attributes depicted in the E-R diagram don't require any modifications for MySQL, MariaDB, and PostgreSQL.
+The entities and attributes depicted in the E-R diagram don't require any modifications for MySQL and MariaDB.

+### PostgreSQL

+`user` is a reserved keyword in PostgreSQL.
+You can't use it as a table name.
+You can use `system_user` instead of `user`.

 ### SQL Server